Doist/TodoistPojos/README.md

-# TodoistModels
+# TodoistPojos

-TodoistModels is a Java project which provides the base models for most [Todoist API](https://todoist.com/API/) objects.
+TodoistPojos is a Java project which provides the base POJOs for most [Todoist API](https://todoist.com/API/) objects.

 The naming follows the same as the API, both for classes, variables and methods, with very few helper methods added.